raccoonlovertom/RealWaste-image-classification/README.md

-# RealWaste-image-classification
-a deep learning model for image classification

 # RealWaste-image Classifier

 This is a machine learning model that aims to classify wastes' images into 9 common predefined categories using algorithms taught in class(McMaster) and their extensions.